Shariah-compliant investments are governed by the requirements of Shariah law and the principles of Islam.

 - Weapons and defence

+A Shariah-compliant investment fund is made by filtering out companies that do not follow these principles.
 In addition, there are requirements surrounding the use of debt and interest-bearing assets.
 Islamic law prohibits the collection and payment of interest by lenders and investors.
 To earn money without charging interest, Islamic banks agree to participate in a certain amount of profit or loss the business generates.

-There are a number of global and area-specific indices designed to help direct investors to companies that comply with Shariah investment principles such as those compiled by FTSE Russell and MSCI.
+Shariah investment principles such as those compiled by FTSE Russell and MSCI.
 They can provide a useful reference point for examples of companies that are considered to meet the principles, and certain funds are based on their composition.
 These are generally run on a ‘passive’ basis to replicate the performance of the index.

 The investment screening process is comparable to that of ‘negatively screened’ ethical funds using ESG (environmental, social and governance) criteria.
 However, a Shariah-compliant fund will also have a Shariah board made up of Islamic scholars who decide or check which companies meet the rules.
 Different funds will have slightly different policies according to the beliefs and interpretations of their advisory board, so investors are advised to consult the fund’s prospectus to ensure it meets their own principles before investing.